lifthrasiir/angolmois/README.md

 settings) directory to `lib` directory.
 Then copy all DLL files to the directory where `angolmois.c` lives.

-Launch MSYS and go to the directory mentioned above.
-The following command is supposed to do the work:

-	$ make
+Angolmois' `Makefile` assumes that pkg-config is available, so it won't work.

-...but normally not, as `sdl-config` is broken.
-So try the following command instead if the above does not work:
+Try the following command instead if `make` does not work:

 	$ cc -Os -Wunused -Wall -W -std=c99 angolmois.c \
 	  `sdl-config --prefix=/mingw --cflags --libs` \